Allison Curbishley: Biography

+At the 2000 Olympic Games in Sydney, Curbishley represented Great Britain in both the 400 metres and relay events.

 She graduated from the University of Birmingham with a degree in Sport and Exercise Sciences.
 During her career her knee was operated on six times, and the injury finally led to her retirement in 2003.
 She is now working in broadcasting for the BBC and her partner is fellow BBC commentator Steve Cram with whom she lives in Northumberland.